Conferences and Symposia Archive

-The Centre for Critical and Cultural Theory is currently running a student-led, AHRC-funded Collaborative Skills Development Project.
-This involves a programme of training activities, held in collaboration with Butetown History & Arts Centre, a multi-ethnic community-based charity in Cardiff Bay.
+The Centre for Critical and Cultural Theory ran a student-led, AHRC-funded Collaborative Skills Development Project.
+This involved a programme of training activities, held in collaboration with Butetown History & Arts Centre, a multi-ethnic community-based charity in Cardiff Bay.
 The Collaborative Skills Development project seeks to build new skills related to the impact and engagement agendas among members of the up and coming generation of PhD students and Early Career Researchers.
 Its primary aim is to train researchers in how to make engagement and impact central to their activities.
-This symposium will enable participants to reflect on issues related to public engagement.
+The symposium enabled participants to reflect on issues related to public engagement.

 The theme of the symposium is “Engaged Research.”